 She served sandwiches to the children on paper plates.

-So, if we can’t settle it at the text level, how do we determine what’s being communicated then?
-Well, it would help if another Bible passage communicates a similar idea.
-We can’t be sure if no such corroborating verse exists.
-That doesn’t have to mean we would be helpless.
-Fortunately, we have a little help from another passage in this case.
+So, if we cannot settle Revelation 13:8 at the text level, how then do we determine what it communicates?
+It would be helpful if another Bible passage conveyed a similar idea.
+Where no such corroborating verse exists, we cannot be sure.
+That does not mean we would be helpless, since we may find help in non-canonical Greek texts or other appropriate literature.
+Fortunately, we have a little help from another biblical passage in this case.

-However, before we see what sort of help we have elsewhere, let’s dwell on Rev 13:8 a bit.
+However, before we see what sort of help we have elsewhere, let us dwell on Revelation 13:8 a bit longer.
 Suppose the New King James Version’s rendition is correct.
 The obvious question is: what does it mean that Jesus was slain from the foundation of the world?
 Indeed, it cannot mean that Jesus has twice been killed.
 That would require two resurrection events.
 It also would imply that he did not have an indestructible life after the first resurrection.
 And WHY was he slain before anyone had the opportunity to sin?
 Along this boulevard is absurdity.

 But there is a sense in which the NKJV rendition may be meaningful.
 That is if one reads it in light of the following passage: